magnolia-cms/headless-documentation/docs/getting-started/hello-spa.md

 ## See It In Action

-Let's have a look at the running demo containing the starter content before we are going to inspect the Starter Code.
-We have started Magnolia and built and deployed the project in the chapter before.
+Let's have a look at the running demo containing the starter content before we inspect the Starter Code.
+In the previous chapter, we have started Magnolia and built and started our SPA project.

 #### Install demo content

-We have prepared Demo Content to start with.
 To install the Demo Content follow these steps:

 - Open the [Pages App](http://localhost:8080/magnoliaAuthor/.magnolia/admincentral#app:pages-app) in your browser.
 - Click `Import` action (You might need to scroll down in the action bar.)